Efficient-Scalable-Machine-Learning/beyond-weights/README.md

 # Beyond Weights
 This repository contains an implementation of the paper [Beyond Weights: Deep learning in Spiking Neural Networks with pure synaptic-delay training](https://arxiv.org/abs/2306.06237).

+[These posts](https://sigmoid.social/@anandsubramoney/110819773391545444) provide a short summary of this work.

-It is a forked version of the [SLAYER](https://github.com/bamsumit/slayerPytorch) repository with appropriate changes.
+This code is a forked version of the [SLAYER](https://github.com/bamsumit/slayerPytorch) repository with appropriate changes.

 # Usage #
 The `environment.yml` file provides a snapshot of the conda environment that can be used with `conda env create -f